What Is a Tax Deferral?

 Can tax deferral help me save money in the long run?

 Yes, the early withdrawal penalty can be a powerful tool to stop you from tapping into your retirement savings to cover your current expenses.
-This discipline is critical in saving money in the long run.
+This discipline is critical for saving money in the long run.

 Is tax deferral a good thing?